juliaguida/oystercard/boris_bikes_advanced/18_men_with_ven.md

 > You get a van, Jez.
 We could be men...with ven.
 > _Super Hans, Peep Show_

 Now we have a system capable of fulfilling all of our User Stories, and therefore all of our features.
-Our Unit Tests are isolated, and our Feature Tests are thorough.

 Now, let's introduce two new objects to our domain: Vans and Garages.
 As you implement them you will realise how easily you can extend your domain when you follow the practices you've met this week.